Chunlin-Li/Chunlin-Li.github.io/blogs/javascript/V8_Internal_Profiler_CHS.md

-Profile your web application with V8’s internal profiler (使用 V8 的内部分析器分析 web 应用)
+Profile your web application with V8’s internal profiler
 ========================
+## 使用 V8 的内部分析器优化 web 应用

 > Chunlin Li 译
 > 原文 : [https://developers.google.com/v8/profiler_example](https://developers.google.com/v8/profiler_example)

 Today's highly optimized virtual machines can run web apps at blazing speed.
 But one shouldn't rely only on them to achieve great performances: a carefully optimized algorithm or a less expensive function can often reach many-fold speed improvements on all browsers.
 Chrome Developer Tool’s CPU Profiler helps you analyze your code bottlenecks.
 But sometimes, you need to go deeper and more granular: this is where V8's internal profiler comes in handy.